ynux/snowflake_datavault/README.md

 14. Load links: use sql in `load_links_generated.py`
 15. Load sats TODO

+#### SQLite version

+The required data is in ... xxx

+CSV version?

 ### Getting Sample Input Metadata

-For the full column definition:
+For the full column definition: xxx superceded by sqlite thingy
 ```
 use database snowflake_sample_data;